Health-RI/metadata-documentation/src/new/spec-configure.md

-Acknowledgements: This specification was originally set up and configured by Reinier.
+Acknowledgements: This specification was configured by Reinier.
 If you have issues pushing and pulling commits, please contact him.